RetroDECK/ES-DE/USERGUIDE.md

 Remember that on Unix filenames are case sensitive, and as well the file extensions must be in lower case, such as .png instead of .PNG or .Png or the file won't be found.

-It's possible to change the game media directory location from within ES-DE, for this see the option **Game media directory**.
+It's possible to change the game media directory location from within ES-DE, for this see the option _Game media directory_.

 ## Main menu

 This menu can be accessed from both the system view and gamelist view.
 It contains the scraper, application settings and various tools such as the input configurator and the miximage generator.
 Settings are saved when navigating back from any menu screen, assuming at least one setting was changed.
-Pressing the application exit key (F4) will also save any pending changes.
+Pressing the application exit key (F4 by default) will also save any pending changes.

-![alt text](images/es-de_main_menu.png "ES-DE Main Menu") _The ES-DE main menu._
+![alt text](images/es-de_main_menu.png "ES-DE Main Menu") _The main menu with its multiple submenus._

 Following is a breakdown of the main menu entries.